matthewdordal/redux-history-push-middleware/README.md

 ## Motivaton

-In some react/redux applications that use a user must transition to a route after some action has been dispatched.
-A HTTP Post success route transition is one possible example where this need can arise.
+In some react/redux applications a transition to a route after some action has been dispatched must occur.
 This middleware seeks to establish a clear pattern for calling `history.push(route)` in these situations.

-By looking at an action.meta property we can determine if any action should cause a transition to a new route.
+By using the optional `meta` property described by [Flux Standard Actions](https://github.com/acdlite/flux-standard-action#actions) redux middleware can determine if any action should cause a transition to a new route.

-## Setup
+## `reduxHistoryPushMiddleware(history, [options])`

 Create a redux store